-Figs. 2.1. (a) Utrastructure of algal flagella ; (b) Morphology of different types of flagella in algae.
+Figs. 3.1. (a) Utrastructure of algal flagella ; (b) Morphology of different types of flagella in algae.

-- d) Algal flagella: In motile form flagella are present which may remain attached to the cell apically or laterally or at the posterior end of the vegetative cell.
-Flagella may be whiplash (smooth or without any surface projection) or tinsel (having short thin surface appendages making the flagella featherlike appearance) type.
-Internally flagella show typical 9+2 arrangement i.e. flagella consist of two central tubules surrounded by nine peripheral tubules (Figs. 2.1). - e) Cytoplasm: The cytoplasm of eukaryotic algae contain all cellular organelles like mitochondria, contractile vacuoles, chloroplast, nucleus, pyrenoids etc. except in prokaryotic form like Blue green Algae (BGA) where the structures like mitochondria, golgibodies, endoplasmic reticulum and a definite nucleus are absent.
-The common pigments present in the cell are chlorophyll-a, chlorophyll-b, β carotene and xanthophylls though the combinations of different types of pigments are variable in different class. - f) Reserve materials: Starch is the principal reserve material in algal cell.
+- e) Cytoplasm: The cytoplasm of eukaryotic algae contain all cellular organelles like mitochondria, contractile vacuoles, chloroplast, nucleus, pyrenoids etc. except in prokaryotic form like Blue green Algae (BGA) where the structures like mitochondria, golgibodies, endoplasmic reticulum and a definite nucleus are absent.
+The common pigments present in the cell are chlorophyll-a, chlorophyll-b, $\beta$ carotene and xanthophylls though the combinations of different types of pigments are variable in different class. - f) Reserve materials: Starch is the principal reserve material in algal cell.
 Fats and oils are present in the members of Bacillariophyceae, Dinophyceae and Xanthophyceae.
 Laminarin and mannitol are the reserve food of the members of Phaeophyceae.
 In Rhodophyceae the characteristic reserve materials are Floridian starch, floridoside and mannoglycerate.
 Cyanophycean starch is the principal reserve material in Cyanophyceae.
-Sitosterol is the main sterol in the members of Chlorophyceae whereas fucosterol is present in Bacillariophyceae, Rhodophyceae and Chrysophyceae. - g) Reproduction: Three different types of reproduction are found in algae such as vegetative, asexual and sexual. - h) Vegetative reproduction: Reproduction by vegetative means takes place by fragmentation, fission, akinete, tuber, hormogonia and formation of adventitious thalli.
+Sitosterol is the main sterol in the members of Chlorophyceae whereas fucosterol is present in Bacillariophyceae, Rhodophyceae and Chrysophyceae.

+- g) Reproduction: Three different types of reproduction are found in algae such as vegetative, asexual and sexual. - h) Vegetative reproduction: Reproduction by vegetative means takes place by fragmentation, fission, akinete, tuber, hormogonia and formation of adventitious thalli.
 In the process of fragmentation, the mother filament is separated into many fragments by mechanical force and each fragment gives rise to a new filament.
-In Diatom (Bacillariophyceae) the cell divides like bacteria following the process called binary fission and increase the number of cells in the population (Fig. 2.2).
+In Diatom (Bacillariophyceae) the cell divides like bacteria following the process called binary fission and increase the number of cells in the population (Fig. 3.2).
 In Anabaena, Nostoc etc. a thick walled non motile body called akinete is formed as a modification of vegetative cell.
 The latter is rich in reserve materials and germinates under favourable condition to give rise to a new individual filament.
 In the underground part of Chara tubers are found which serves as organ vegetative propagation.
-Hormogonia are short segment of a filament.
+Hormogonia are short segment of a filament produced as a result of the formation of separation disc in the filament.
 It is found in the members of Myxophyceae.
-(Fig. 2.3).
+(Fig. 3.3).
 Adventitious thalli are produced by algae like Fucus, Dictyota etc. Such thalli are detached and give rise to new thalli.

-Fig. 2.2 : Vegetative reproduction by binary fission.
+Fig. 3.2 : Vegetative reproduction by binary fission.

-Figs. 2.3 : Formation of hormogonium in Cyanophyceae.
+Figs. 3.3 : Formation of hormogonium in Cyanophyceae.

-Asexual reproduction: Asexual reproduction in algae takes place by production of different types of spores.
+i) Asexual reproduction: Asexual reproduction in algae takes place by production of different types of spores.
 Most common form of spore is zoospore which is flagellate and produces inside a spore sac called zoosporangium.
-The zoospores may be biflagellate (e.g.Chlamydomonas) or multiflagellate (e.g.Oedogonium).
+The zoospores may be biflagellate (e.g. Chlamydomonas) or multiflagellate (e.g. Oedogonium).
 In Vaucheria (Xanthophyceae) a typical multinucleate and multiflagellate zoospore is produced which is called synzoospore.
 A non-motile thin walled zoospore is formed by the members like Vaucheria, Chlamydomonas etc. such spore is called aplanospore.
 Hypnospore is a thick walled aplanospore produced by Vaucheria.
 In Chlorella, Oocystis etc. a special type of thin walled spore is produced as a result of cell division which is similar to that of the mother cell and such spore is called autospore.
-(Figs. 2.4)
+(Figs. 3.4)

-Figs. 2.4 : Different types of zoospore in algae.
+Figs. 3.4 : Different types of zoospore in algae.
 Biflagellate zoospore (a-d), Quadriflagellate zoospore (e, f), Multiflagellate zoospore (g), Non motile zoospore (h).